 To ensure students feel fully supported, ELA has an open door policy at all levels of management where students are able to voice any worries or concerns they have during their stay at ELA.
 We also have designated welfare officers (see students handbook and induction) for all students.
 There is also a designated welfare officer for students under 18 years old.

-If you are styaing in the UK for a long time, i.e over 6 months, we advise you to register with a doctor.
+- If you are staying in the UK for a long time, i.e over 6 months, we advise you to register with a doctor.
 (GP)

 If you need a Doctor or a Dentist:

 - Do not go to the hospital (unless its an emergency).